1 / 4

 The Hamilton and Waikato region has come to dominate the national cheese awards.
 Over the Moon, Pukeatua Peak and Kaimai Cheese have all won accolades, not to mention the cheese makers from Mercer and Meyer Gouda Cheese who have drawn on their Dutch heritage to create traditional Gouda-style cheeses.

 More artisan cheeses are also sold at markets in the region, including the weekly famers’ markets that are now well established in Hamilton & Cambridge and the monthly Tamahere Country Market.

 Other fresh produce sold at the markets includes the organic blueberries of Monavale, a family-owned business which is the biggest BioGro-certified organic blueberry orchard in New Zealand.
 Free range bacon and artisan sausages from producers like the eccentrically named “Soggy Bottom” are also for sale (the name is a reference to the farm’s boggy lower paddocks.)

 Another local enterprise selling its product at markets is the organic Lane’s End winery, based just outside Hamilton and developed by Rainer Eschenbruch, a scientist with a formidable background in wine research in New Zealand.
-Also based around Hamilton are Mystery Creek Wines, the boutique Hilltop Wines, and the long established, family-owned Vilagrad Wines, producing chardonnay, pinot noir, pinot gris and other varieties.
+Also based around Hamilton are Mystery Creek Wines, and the long established, family-owned Vilagrad Wines, producing chardonnay, pinot noir, pinot gris and other varieties.

 Other distinctive food producers have also chosen the region to base themselves in, including Toku Gourmet Foods, a family-owned business in the south of the region which specialises in chutneys, pickles and sauces made from the iconic New Zealand paua and based on traditional recipes.